Thomas Jefferson Speaks to YOU,

 trusting to tricks of jugglers on the cards, to the illusions of banking

-revolutions in private fortunes should be at the mercy of avaricious adventurers, who, instead
+private fortunes should be at the mercy of avaricious

 Certainly no

-produced by the error of their sanction of this ruinous machinery of banks;
+evil has been produced by the error of their sanction of this ruinous machinery

 Private fortunes